Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cooperads

 \begin{proof} The operadic composition

 is defined using the operation $\gamma$ introduced in Section \ref{SectTreeLev}.
-Indeed, let $\Phi_{0}$ and $\Phi_{i}$ be elements in $\Tree_{l}[k]$ and $\Tree_{l}[n_{i}]$, respectively, with $i\leq k$.
+Indeed, let $\Phi_{0}$ and $\Phi_{i}$ be elements in $\lTree[k]$ and $\lTree[n_{i}]$, respectively, with $i\leq k$.
 In order to define $\Phi=\gamma(\Phi_{0}, \{\Phi_{i}\})$ there are three cases to consider.
 First, if the leveled tree $T$ is of the form $\gamma(T_{0}, \{T_{i}\})$, then one has

-Secondly, if $T$ is of the form $T' = \gamma(T_{0}, \{T_{i}\})$ up to permutations and contractions of permutable levels, then the decoration of $T$ is given by the decoration of $T'$ composed with the corresponding morphisms of permutations and contractions.
+Secondly, if $T$ is of the form $T' = \gamma(T_{0}, \{T_{i}\})$ up to permutations of permutable levels and contractions of permutable levels, then the decoration of $T$ is given by the decoration of $T'$ composed with the corresponding morphisms of permutations and contractions, with all the new levels decorated by $dt$.
 Finally, if $T$ is not of the form $\gamma(T_{0}, \{T_{i}\})$, then $\Phi(T)=0$.
 The reader can easily check that the operations so obtained are well defined and satisfy the operadic axioms. \end{proof}

-\begin{rmk} The operad $\Prim(W_{l}\calC)$ does inherit the structure of an operad in CDGAs.
+\begin{rmk} In general, the component $\Prim(W_{l}\calC)(n)$ does not inherit the structure of a CDGA.
 Indeed, the product of two primitive elements is not necessarily primitive. \end{rmk}

 \begin{thm} Let $\calC$ be a 1-reduced Hopf cooperad.
-The leveled Boardman--Vogt resolution $W_{l}\calC$ is isomorphic (as a 1-reduced dg-operad) to the leveled bar construction of the operad of its primitive elements:
+The leveled Boardman--Vogt resolution $W_{l}\calC$ is isomorphic (as a 1-reduced dg-operad) to the leveled bar construction of the shifted operad of its primitive elements:

 \end{thm}